Tuurlijk/TYPO3.Homestead/README.md

  cat ~/.ssh/id_rsa.pub | ssh vagrant@local.typo3.org 'cat >> .ssh/authorized_keys'
 ```

+You will now need to enter the password for the '*vagrant*' user.
+It is '*vagrant*'.
 Now you will be able to get into the box as user vagrant without supplying a password.

 ## Multiple PHP versions